nliulab/GenAI-Ethics-Checklist/README.md

 ## Usage

+Download the latest checklist as a Word document: `TREGAI checklist.docx`.

-*We strongly recommend reading this checklist in conjunction with the reference article above for important clarifications on all the items.*
+- *We strongly recommend reading this checklist in conjunction with the reference article above for important clarifications on all the items.*
+- We will update the checklist when there are updated ethical principles, recommended actions, or progresses in generative AI regulations and guidelines.

 The TREGAI checklist is provided to systematically document ethical assessments in development or applications of generative AI, specifically: